ysaakpr/panka/docs/STATE_AND_LOCKING.md

 ## Overview

-This document describes the state management and distributed locking implementation for the deployer system.
+This document describes the state management and distributed locking implementation for the panka system.

 ---